How to Store Root Vegetables in Boxes in a Cellar: Illustrated Guide

 - Filler.
 Most things besides potatoes do well with peat moss, sand, or wood chips (be careful, certain types of chips can be toxic, so check first).
 Potatoes do best with newspaper.

-- A spray bottle or squirt bottle with plain water in it
+- A spray bottle or squirt bottle filled with plain water

 Prepare the boxes by spreading a thin layer of filler in the bottom.
 Add a layer of vegetables.
 I lay them in according to their shape: carrots lie prone, turnips stand up.
 Cover this first layer of vegetables with more filler, then add another layer of vegetables, and so on, to the top of the box.
 Be sure you have moistened the filler as necessary (think of it like a humidifier, not a bath), then close up the box, and you're done!